 - Add flour mixture to mixer and mix until combined.

-- Spoon batter into prepared muffin tin until almost fun (about ½" below top of muffin pan)
+- Spoon batter into prepared muffin tin until almost full (about ½" below top of muffin pan)

 - Prepare topping by mixing flour, brown sugar, sugar and pumpkin pie spice.